isomerpages/nlb-learning/_science/Children/STEAM Lab.md

 </tr>
 </tbody>
 </table>
-* Participate in the activities at the S.T.E.A.M.
-Lab booths and collect a sticker.
+* **Collect** stickers by participating in the activities at the S.T.E.A.M.
+Lab booths.
 Earn stickers from 5 booths to complete the Lab Chart!
-* Borrow 8 books.
+* **Borrow** 8 books.
-* Visit our redemption booth to show your loan receipt and completed Lab Chart to redeem an exclusive S.T.E.A.M.
-Activity Pack*!
+* **Redeem** an exclusive S.T.E.A.M.
+Activity Pack*.
+Simply present your loan receipt and completed Lab Chart at our redemption booth!

 **while stocks last*